isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities.md

 ---
 ![](/images/Istana_Picnic_2.jpg)

 Our coaches play an integral role in our programmes, covering key developmental components while creating a safe and engaging environment for our participants.

 And we are looking for motivated coaches to join us in our journey to change lives through sport.

-If you are passionate, kind, patient and eager about guiding and mentoring participants, submit your interest [here!](https://go.gov.sg/sc-coach-recruitment)
+So if you are passionate, kind, patient and eager about guiding and mentoring participants, submit your interest [here!](https://go.gov.sg/sc-coach-recruitment)

 All applications will be evaluated, and successful applicants will be contacted.